antoineeripret/antoineeripret.github.io/_posts/2020-05-15-seo-benchmark-at-scale.md

 To compare them **we need to be able to match content between competitors** and then extract what company 1 has that company 2 hasn't for instance.
 What you basically need to do is find, within the URL, a part to perform such action.

 Let’s imagine now that we want to match contents between two of the biggest car rental companies worldwide: Sixt & Avis.
-In the previous step, we would have created a category called “Car/City” for instance, and we should have had these two URLs:
+In the previous step, we would have created a category called “Car/City”, and we should have had these two URLs within it:

 https://www.sixt.com/car-rental/usa/dallas/
 https://www.avis.com/en/locations/us/nv/las-vegas/